AnudeepKonaboina/spark-with-hadoop-anywhere/docs/index.md

 This will:
 - Build/pull Docker images
-- Start containers with Docker Compose
+- Start containers using Docker Compose
-- Initialize HDFS and Hive Metastore
+- Initializes Spark,HDFS and Hive Metastore
 - Verify all services are healthy

 ### Step-4: Verify Running Containers

+Once the setup is completed
 ```bash
 docker ps
 ```